getify/Functional-Light-JS/ch3.md

 // [4,5,6,7,8]
 ```

 The `partial(add,3)` call produces a new unary function which is expecting only one more argument.

 The `map(..)` utility will loop through the array (`[1,2,3,4,5]`) and repeatedly call this unary function, once for each of those values, respectively.
 So, the calls made will effectively be `add(3,1)`, `add(3,2)`, `add(3,3)`, `add(3,4)`, and `add(3,5)`.
 The array of those results is `[4,5,6,7,8]`.

 ### `bind(..)`

-JavaScript has a built-in utility called `bind(..)`, which is available on all functions.
+JavaScript functions all have a built-in utility called `bind(..)`.
 It has two capabilities: presetting the `this` context and partially applying arguments.

-I think this is incredibly unfortunate to conflate these two capabilities in one utility.
+I think this is incredibly misguided to conflate these two capabilities in one utility.
 Sometimes you'll want to hard-bind the `this` context and not partially apply arguments.
 Other times you'll want to partially apply arguments but not care about `this` binding at all.
-I personally have almost never needed both at the same time.
+I have never needed both at the same time.

-The latter scenario is awkward because you have to pass an ignorable placeholder for the `this`-binding argument (the first one), usually `null`.
+The latter scenario (partial application without setting `this` context) is awkward because you have to pass an ignorable placeholder for the `this`-binding argument (the first one), usually `null`.

 Consider: